gbmhunter/blog/README.md

 $ hugo server -wDF --disableFastRender
 ```

-There is a test page filled with different shortcode and style tests.
-It is located at `/posts/test-page/`.
+There are test pages filled with different shortcode and style tests.

+* Markdown: `/posts/tests/markdown`
+* AsciiDoc: `/posts/tests/asciidoc`

 # To Build